davidgasquez/davidgasquez.com/src/content/blog/2026-03-26-atmospheric-data-portals.md

 - I'd keep anything related to schemas optional, as you can enforce them on specific file formats (e.g., Parquet vs. CSV).
 - Bootstrap the catalog.
 There are many [open indexes and organizations](https://github.com/datonic/hub/blob/main/notes/related-projects.md#indexes).
 Crawl them!
 - Integrate with external repositories.
 E.g., a service [that creates `JSON-LD` files](https://developers.google.com/search/docs/appearance/structured-data/dataset) from the datasets it sees appearing on the Atmosphere so [Google Datasets picks them up](https://datasetsearch.research.google.com/).
 The same cron job could push data into Hugging Face or any other tool that people are already using in their fields.
+- Convince and work with high quality organizations doing something like this!
+I'd [definitely collaborate with `source.coop` for example](https://source.coop/harvard-lil/gov-data).

 Basically, whatever comes out of this should fit existing storage, files, and publishing habits and not require migration into a blessed stack (programming laguage, platform, ...).
 It should allow anyone to mirror, fix, annotate, and republish datasets.